 Reporting and support

 To report discrimination or harassment in our workplace or seek support, employees can speak with their principal or manager or the Employee Conduct .
 Workplace Contact Officers (WCOs) are a good point of contact to find out who is best to talk to for your situation.

 Support is available to employees, principals and managers involved in reporting and managing a discrimination or harassment complaint, even after the matter has been resolved.

-An e-module has been created to help you understand Equal Opportunity (available on the tab) and how representative behaviours apply to your role.
+An e-module has been created to help you understand Equal Opportunity (available on the Resources tab) and how representative behaviours apply to your role.
 This module is one of a suite of modules linked to the Department's commitment to respectful workplaces.

 Inclusive workplaces guide

 The Inclusive Workplace Guide supports and aids the implementation of the Department’s Equal Opportunity and Anti-discrimination Policy, bringing together available resources to assist principals/managers and employees to create inclusive and respectful workplaces.

 This guide has been developed to assist everyone at Department workplaces to support employees with diverse and intersecting identities.
 It gives practical tips to implement best practice in diversity and inclusion across teams, and to support staff to bring their whole selves to work.
 Each area of the guide goes into depth about what discrimination looks like and actions to foster inclusion.
 There are also links to further resources and department policies.